mParticle/docs/src/pages/developers/server/node/index.md

 ### Consent State

-To conform to the ever growing global regulations on data privacy, mParticle supports a [Consent Management](https://docs.mparticle.com/guides/consent-management/) configuation.
+To conform to the ever growing global regulations on data privacy, mParticle supports [Data Privacy Controls](/guides/data-privacy-controls/).

-This is initially configured in the dashboard and is attached via an batch's `consent_state`.
+This is initially configured in the dashboard and is attached via a batch's `consent_state`.

 #### CCPA